 The Best Peanut Butter Fat Bombs; Cold, Creamy, Peanut Buttery Goodness!
-Only 1/3 net carb each!
-Or use almond butter!
+6 ingredients and less than 1 net carb each!
+Or use almond butter! !

 These are The Best Peanut Butter Fat Bombs ever!